Spring has finally sprung for 2023, even if it doesn’t always seem that way with our Ohio weather.

 Has it been a while since you’ve opened your CollegeAdvantage account?
 It might be time to check out these age-based savings strategies, especially if you’re not in a ready-made target enrollment portfolio.
 With a ready-made target enrollment investment option, the equity in a portfolio will gradually decrease as your child grows older; this reduces risk in the portfolio the closer the time comes to use the account to cover higher education costs.

 Foe example, if you still have a baby or toddler, you’ve done a great job by already starting to save for their future higher education.
-When loved ones ask what gifts you’d like for your child, ask for the gift of a college education and share how they can add to your child’s account through Ugift.
+When loved ones ask what gifts you’d like for your child, ask for the gift of higher education and share how they can add to your child’s account through Ugift.

 Tools and calculators